utnet-org/utility-readonly/docs/architecture/network.md

 # 1. Overview

-Near Protocol uses its own implementation of a custom peer-to-peer network.
+unc Protocol uses its own implementation of a custom peer-to-peer network.
 Peers who join the network are represented by nodes and connections between them by edges.

-The purpose of this document is to describe the inner workings of the `near-network` package; and to be used as reference by future engineers to understand the network code without any prior knowledge.
+The purpose of this document is to describe the inner workings of the `unc-network` package; and to be used as reference by future engineers to understand the network code without any prior knowledge.

 # 2. Code structure

-`near-network` runs on top of the `actor` framework called [`Actix`](https://actix.rs/docs/).
+`unc-network` runs on top of the `actor` framework called [`Actix`](https://actix.rs/docs/).
 Code structure is split between 4 actors `PeerManagerActor`, `PeerActor`, `RoutingTableActor`, `EdgeValidatorActor`